alt3/sequelize-to-json-schemas/README.md

 const { JsonSchemaManager, JsonSchema7Strategy, OpenApi3Strategy } = require('@alt3/sequelize-to-json-schemas');
 const schemaManager = new JsonSchemaManager();

-// now generate a JSON Schema Draft-07 model schema let schema = schemaManager.generate(userModel, new JsonSchema7Strategy());
+// to generate a JSON Schema Draft-07 schema for your model: let schema = schemaManager.generate(userModel, new JsonSchema7Strategy());

-// and/or the OpenAPI 3.0 equivalent
+// to generate a JSON Schema 2019-09 schema: let schema = schemaManager.generate(userModel, new JsonSchema7Strategy());

-schema = schemaManager.generate(userModel, new OpenApi3Strategy());
+// to generate the OpenAPI 3.0 equivalent schema = schemaManager.generate(userModel, new OpenApi3Strategy());
 ```
 <!-- prettier-ignore-end -->